kennyphan02/Coding-Notes/Career fair.md

 - Trane technologies
 	- https://careers.tranetechnologies.com/global/en/job/2304447/2024-Information-Technology-Intern
 	- Questions:
-		- I took a look As someone who has experience in java and kotlin,
+		- I took a look at the 2024 it intern job posting on your website As someone who has experience in java and kotlin, How would my skills be relevant to the job?
+		- How is the interview process? is there a technical interview?